N5GEH/n5geh.platform/crate/Readme.md

 3. You may the docker-compose.yaml or *.conf to you preferences e.g. you need to adjust the placement of the container.
 Because of the mapped local volume of the docker container where the data is stored we always need to place the database container on the same host of our docker-swarm.
-You may want to adjust that in case you want to use a NFS-server or something other.
+Hence, you need to adjust that line.
+In case you want to use a NFS-server or something other you need to change this line and in additionally the volume mapping line.

   **Note:** Our configuration uses the community edition as default.
 In because you own a license you may change it within your personal copy of the